-Of all the French Riviera resorts, the coastline near Antibes has the best beaches, especially outside of Antibes' Old Town, nestled along the Golfe Juan on the Juan-les-Pins and Cap d'Antibes headland.
-In this area, there are about a dozen public beaches with excellent facilities, including showers, restaurants, and snack bars.
+Of all the French Riviera resorts, the coastline near Antibes has the best beaches, especially along the Golfe Juan on the Juan-les-Pins and Cap d'Antibes headland.
+In this area, there are about a dozen public beaches.
 The Plage de la Garoupe is the prettiest beach, with a fine white-sand shoreline, but much of it is occupied by private beach clubs during the summertime.

 2. Nice: Art Museums and Beaches

-One of the highlights of the Côte d'Azur, the town of Nice deserves special mention because of its atmospheric old town and amazing art collections: the Matisse Museum, Chagall Museum, Fine Arts Museum, and Museum of Modern and Contemporary Art.
+One of the highlights of the Côte d'Azur, the town of Nice deserves special mention because of its charming historic city center and amazing art collections: the Matisse Museum, Chagall Museum, Fine Arts Museum, and Museum of Modern and Contemporary Art.

-With its scenic beachside location, balmy weather, and pleasant Mediterranean landscape, Nice is the quintessential French Riviera resort town.
+With its scenic beachside location, balmy weather, and pleasant Mediterranean landscape, Nice has it all.
 The centerpiece of Nice is the Promenade des Anglais, a palm-fringed seafront promenade, while the Vieille Ville (Old Town) is a delightful warren of medieval alleyways and winding cobblestone streets.

-Surrounding Nice, the sunny Provence countryside is full of day-trip destinations.
-Within a 30-minute drive are the adorable hilltop towns of Saint-Paul-de-Vence and Èze, as well as the fetching seaside villages of Cagnes-sur-Mer and Villefranche-sur-Mer.
+Surrounding Nice, the sunny Provençal countryside brims with day-trip possibilities, such as Grasse and Fréjus.
+Within a 30-minute drive are the atmospheric hilltop towns of Saint-Paul-de-Vence and Èze, as well as the fetching seaside villages of Cagnes-sur-Mer and Villefranche-sur-Mer.

-Other highlights include the Villa Ephrussi on the Saint-Jean-Cap-Ferrat peninsula and the sea-facing Villa Kérylos in Beaulieu-sur-Mer, designed to resemble an ancient Greek nobleman's mansion of the 2nd century BC.
+Other highlights include the Villa Ephrussi de Rothschild on the Saint-Jean-Cap-Ferrat peninsula and the sea-facing Villa Kérylos in Beaulieu-sur-Mer, designed to resemble an ancient Greek nobleman's mansion of the 2nd century BC.
 Both villas are open to the public for visits.

-Those who appreciate Post-Impressionist art will enjoy visiting the Atelier de Cézanne, the studio where Paul Cézanne created many famous paintings.
+If you appreciate Post-Impressionist art, visit the Atelier de Cézanne, the studio where Paul Cézanne created many famous paintings.
 Cézanne was born in Aix-en-Provence and spent his childhood here.
-The Cézanne Trail gives visitors a chance to explore the landmarks associated with the artist on a self-guided walking tour.
+The Cézanne Trail gives you a chance to explore the landmarks associated with the artist on a self-guided walking tour.

 4. Historic Monuments in Avignon & Arles

-Renowned for its ancient Roman monuments and traditional festivals, Arles is a characteristic town in the heart of Provence.
-Tourists are awed by the remarkably well-preserved Roman Amphitheater that was built in the 1st-century to accommodate 21,000 spectators, as well as several other Roman-era archaeological sites.
+In the heart of Provence, Arles boasts a must-see Roman Amphitheater that was built in the 1st century to accommodate 21,000 spectators, as well as several other Roman-era archaeological sites.

 5. Saint-Tropez: A Charming Village with Beautiful Beaches

 Saint-Tropez was just a humble fishing village until 1956 when the film And God Created Woman (starring Brigitte Bardot) made it famous.
-Scenes from the movie were shot on location throughout the town, including at the Plage de Pampelonne, which is still known for its glamorous private beach clubs continue to draw a fashionable clientele.
+Scenes from the movie were shot on location throughout the town, including at the Plages de Pampelonne where private beach clubs continue to draw a fashionable clientele.

-To soak up the ambience of Saint-Tropez, visitors should spend time at the Place des Lices.
-At this central town square shaded by leafy plane trees, outdoor café terraces provide the perfect vantage point to take in the everyday scenes of men playing pétanque (a traditional Provençal game similar to bocce ball) and women shopping at the open-air produce market (on Tuesday and Saturday mornings).
+To soak up the ambiance of Saint-Tropez, spend time at the Place des Lices.
+This tree-shaded square features outdoor cafés where you can take in the everyday scenes of men playing pétanque (the Provençal version of bocce ball) and women shopping at the open-air produce market (on Tuesday and Saturday mornings).